Initiate a TeamViewer connection

 To initiate a connection using the Wall Chart:

 A remote access session can be initiated directly from the Service Desk where Take Control is installed on a device.
 Simply navigate to the device's asset dialog and click the Take Control button to retrieve the connection file required to launch the viewer and initiate the session.

 For other Service Desk systems, it may be possible to use one of the Take Control API service calls.
 Please contact us for information on these API calls.

-Regardless of the method used to initiate the session, TeamViewer or Take Control (TeamViewer) Viewer (when installed on the device) opens and creates a connection to the selected remote computer.
+Regardless of the method used to initiate the session, standalone TeamViewer or Take Control (TeamViewer) opens and creates a connection to the selected remote computer.

-For easy session identification when multiple connections are established, the device name is included in the session window (from Agent 9.5.2 - TeamViewer 9.0.25942).
+For easy session identification when multiple connections are established, the device name is included in the session window.
 A restart of the TeamViewer service or remote device itself may be required to display the device name.